KrishanBhasin/security-advice/index.md

 ## WhatsApp

-[WhatsApp](https://www.whatsapp.com/) is the most secure messenger service _you_ will use.
+[WhatsApp](https://www.whatsapp.com/) is the most secure messenger service in wide use.
 A few others are _technically_ more secure but WhatsApp is so pervasive that you probably have it installed on your phone already, and so does the person you want to talk to.

-- Always have conversations on WhatsApp - **never use SMS/Email/etc for internal communications**
+- Default to having conversations on WhatsApp
 - Make sure messages only go to people that need to see them
-  - Don't send out confidential information to groups of volunteers when only a few specific people need that information
-  - Leaks from members (in the pub, boasting to journalists, etc) are common
 - **Don't write anything down you can't risk leaking**
   - Leaks happen.
 Screenshots, stolen phones, aggrieved colleagues
-  - Phone them instead
 - On computers, use the [WhatsApp Web](https://web.whatsapp.com/) interface
   - _Always_ log out afterwards, or someone else can use your computer to see your messages